VictorAlbertos/RxCache/README.md

 * [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictProvider.java) allows to explicitly evict all the data associated with the provider.
 * [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKey.java) allows to explicitly evict the data of an specific [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java).
 * [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) allows to explicitly evict the data of an specific [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java).
-* [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java) is a wrapper around the key object for those providers which need to handle multiple records, so they need to provide multiple keys, such us end points with pagination, ordering or filtering requirements.
+* [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKey.java) is a wrapper around the key object for those providers which need to handle multiple records, so they need to provide multiple keys, such us endpoints with pagination, ordering or filtering requirements.
 To evict the data associated with one particular key use EvictDynamicKey.
-* [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java) is a wrapper around the key and the group for those providers which need to handle multiple records in sections, so they need to provide multiple keys organized in groups, such us end points with filtering AND pagination requirements.
+* [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/DynamicKeyGroup.java) is a wrapper around the key and the group for those providers which need to handle multiple records grouped, so they need to provide multiple keys organized in groups, such us endpoints with filtering AND pagination requirements.
 To evict the data associated with the key of one particular group, use EvictDynamicKeyGroup.

 Build an instance of Providers and use it